ND Stevenson: 2021–present: Adaptations and other work

 In June 2023 Stevenson noted he was working on a "two book series of novels" based on stories predating Nimona, which were originally written in his teenage years.
-In an interview with TheGamer, Stevenson said that this project originated as a two-book series originally written when he was 12, influenced by Christopher Paolini’s Eragon, and was originally 600 pages long.
+In an interview with TheGamer, Stevenson said that this project originated as a two-book series originally written when he was 12, influenced by Christopher Paolini's Eragon, and was originally 600 pages long.
 He noted that he is trying to rewrite and illustrate the story, which TheGamer described as "queer and involv[ing]...pirates."
 In February 2025, the first part of the duology was officially announced as an illustrated middle-grade prose novel titled Scarlet Morning, published by Harper Collins in September 2025.

-On September 17, 2025, Stevenson told Comic Book Club that the animated adaptation had ended, noting adaptations of the comic went through "many iterations," saying certain issues, including corporate mergers, made working on it "untenable."
+On September 17, 2025, Stevenson told Comic Book Club that the animated adaptation of Lumberjanes had ended, noting adaptations of the comic went through "many iterations," saying certain issues, including corporate mergers, made working on it "untenable."
 He noted that the most recent adaptation is "sort of on ice," but opined that it is "a long way from dead" and that he is down to "keep playing with different iterations of it" with the possibility of a stage musical, an RPG, or something else, adding "those conversations are happening.
-It’s just there’s nothing solid at this point."
+It's just there's nothing solid at this point."

+In April 2026, it was announced that Richland Library was, for National Library Week, releasing collectible library cards designed by Stevenson, which were available at each branch of the library.
+The cards originally debuted at a festival in March, and by April 22nd, 1,100 of these "special-edition cards" had been activated either online or in-person by library patrons.